 We draft our blogs in Word.
 Old-fashioned maybe, but we prefer the layout and flexibility.
 And it spell checks better than writing directly into WordPress.

 There’s more work transferring and publishing the text on to WordPress later.
-But, moving the text across and seeing it in a different context (and different font) often helps you spot mistakes you didn’t see in the original draft.
+But, moving the text across and seeing it in a different context (and different font) helps you spot mistakes you didn’t see in the draft.

 We know there’s spelling plug-ins we could use, or online apps like Grammarly, but so far, we’re happy with our current system.